-You can find out how the Moon affects you personally with a Personal Moon report.
+Which Moon sign were you born under?
+Find out this and more with your free Comsic Profile!
 The Full Moon stirs our emotions, so it's fitting that the Full Moon for each month has a different name and personality.
 Many of the Full Moon names date back to ancient tribes who followed the Full Moon to help keep track of the seasons.

 Other Full Moon names have been created by different cultures around the world, and most of the Full Moons have more than one name -- although one is likely more widely used than the others.

 Let's take a glance at a year's worth of Full Moons!

 The Full Wolf Moon in January is named for the time when wolves could be heard howling with hunger in the heart of winter.
 Alternate names: Snow Moon or Old Moon.

 February: The Snow Moon

 The Full Snow Moon in February is named for the time of the heaviest winter snowfall.
 This is also a time when hunting is more difficult, so it is also known as the Hunger Moon.

 The Full Worm Moon in March is named for the time of year when the temperature begins to warm, the earth softens and earthworms begin to reappear, followed by the birds.
 Alternate names: The Sap Moon or the Crow Moon.